The 7 most important things ecopreneurs, women writers, feminist marketers, and permaculture professionals need to know.

 Take the time to figure out exactly who you want to serve and how.
 Start with asking yourself who you want to have in your life who you want to interact with, on the daily.

 Finding your niche is the second most important part of being a successful freelancer.
-(The first most important is daily practice, and lucky for you I offer awesome online courses on BOTH topics!)
+(The first most important is daily practice.)

 3. Give, give, give.

-Give ridiculously valuable content away for free, like this game-changing freelance marketing guide I just made for you.
+Give ridiculously valuable content away for free, like this online course I have for women writers.